panther-labs/panther/docs/gitbook/quick-start.md

 ## Deployment

-Run Panther in 3 easy steps!
+Run Panther in 3 easy steps: clone the repo, install docker, and deploy!

-1. Clone the repo
-2. Install Docker and start the development image: `./dev.sh`
-3. `mage deploy`

----

 First, clone the latest release of the [Panther repo](https://github.com/panther-labs/panther):